-Whereas, City of Temple staff began working with Kasberg, Patrick & Associates, LP ("KPA") and Covey Landscape Architects ("Covey") in January 2020 to develop the Historic Neighborhood Plan - the Historic Neighborhood Planning District boundary is generally south of Nugent Avenue, east of BNSF Railroad, west of 3rd Street, and north of French Avenue;

-Whereas, contract services provided by KPA and Covey also included a proposal to develop schematic design for the water and wastewater utilities in the Historic Neighborhood Planning District;
+BACKGROUND: City of Temple staff began working with Kasberg, Patrick & Associates, LP and Covey Landscape Architects in January 2020 to develop the Historic Neighborhood Plan.
+The Historic Neighborhood Planning District boundary is generally south of Nugent Avenue, east of BNSF Railroad, west of 3rd Street, and north of French Avenue.
+Contract services provided by KPA and Covey also included a proposal to develop schematic design for the water and wastewater utilities in the Historic Neighborhood Planning District.

-Whereas, each neighborhood planning district is completed in the following steps:
+Each neighborhood planning district is completed in the following steps:

-- 1. Neighborhood Research, Inventory, & Analysis;
+- 1. Neighborhood Research, Inventory, & Analysis

-- 2. Public Engagement;
+- 2. Public Engagement

-- 3. Plan Development;
+- 3. Plan Development

-- 4. Internal Plan Review; and
+- 4. Internal Plan Review

-- 5. City Council Review & Consideration;
+- 5. City Council Review & Consideration

-Whereas, the consultants and Staff began the first step by completing research, inventory, and analysis of the existing conditions of the neighborhood - this plan includes an Existing Property Conditions map where each structure is rated (A) Great condition; (B) Minor cosmetic repair needed; (C) Major cosmetic repair and/or minor structural repair needed; (D) Major structural repair needed; or (F) Structural repair needed beyond the worth of the property;

-Whereas, this map also includes a green dot to identify rental property and two dots to identify duplexes - a sidewalk survey analysis was completed that rates the condition of each sidewalk as excellent, good, and poor;

-Whereas, once the neighborhood research, inventory, and analysis portion is complete, the public engagement process begins;
+The consultants and staff began the first step by completing research, inventory, and analysis of the existing conditions of the neighborhood.
+This plan includes an Existing Property Conditions map where each structure is rated (A) Great condition; (B) Minor cosmetic repair needed; (C) Major cosmetic repair and/or minor structural repair needed; (D) Major structural repair needed; or (F) Structural repair needed beyond the worth of the property.
+This map also includes a green dot to identify rental property and two dots to identify duplexes.
+A sidewalk survey analysis was completed that rates the condition of each sidewalk as excellent, good, and poor.
+Once the neighborhood research, inventory, and analysis portion is complete, the public engagement process begins.

-Whereas, the community engagement process involves obtaining feedback from residents, business owners, and community stakeholders - on February 15, 2020, the City of Temple held a community engagement event to receive feedback from residents and business owners with property in the Historic Neighborhood Planning District;
+The community engagement process involves obtaining feedback from residents, business owners, and community stakeholders.
+On February 15, 2020, the City of Temple held a community engagement event at the Hub to receive feedback from residents and business owners with property in the Historic

-Whereas, there were a total of five stations that were covered by staff to receive feedback from the public regarding the following topics:
+Neighborhood Planning District.
+A total of five stations that were covered by staff to receive feedback from the public regarding the following topics:

-- Code Enforcement Issues; - Public Safety Concerns;
+- Code Enforcement Issues

+- Public Safety Concerns

 - Sidewalks

-- Lighting; and
+- Lighting

-- General Feedback;
+- General Feedback

-Whereas, a community survey was also created and distributed in both English and Spanish to solicit feedback from the public - three focus group meetings were held with downtown stakeholders, developers and realtors, and history/preservation and education stakeholders to receive feedback regarding proposed improvements needed within the Historic Neighborhood Planning District;

-Whereas, Staff conducted on-going meetings with the external planning team comprised of stakeholders representing the neighborhood - the City introduced "NPD News" with this district to provide an additional mechanism to provide information and solicit feedback from neighborhood residents and business owners;
+A community survey was created and distributed in both English and Spanish to solicit feedback from the public.
+Three focus group meetings were held with downtown stakeholders, developers and realtors, and history/preservation and education stakeholders to receive feedback regarding proposed improvements needed within the Historic Neighborhood Planning District.
+City staff conducted on-going meetings with the external planning team comprised of stakeholders representing the neighborhood.
+The City utilized "NPD News" to provide an additional mechanism to provide information and solicit feedback from neighborhood residents and business owners.